Thomas Gresham: Later services to the Crown

-Under Queen Elizabeth's reign (1558–1603), besides continuing in his post as financial agent of the Crown, Gresham acted as Ambassador Plenipotentiary to the Court of Duchess Margaret of Parma, Governor of the Netherlands, and was appointed a Knight Bachelor in 1559 prior to his departure.
+Under Queen Elizabeth I's reign (1558–1603), besides continuing in his post as financial agent of the Crown, Gresham acted as Ambassador Plenipotentiary to the Court of Duchess Margaret of Parma, Governor of the Netherlands, and was appointed a Knight Bachelor in 1559 prior to his departure.
 The unsettled times preceding the Dutch revolt compelled him to leave Antwerp on 10 March 1567; but, though he spent the remainder of his life in London, he continued his business as merchant and government financial agent in much the same way as he had always done.

-Queen Elizabeth also found Gresham's abilities useful in a variety of other ways, including acting as gaoler to Lady Mary Grey (sister of Lady Jane Grey), who, as a punishment for marrying Thomas Keyes the sergeant-porter, was imprisoned in his house from June 1569 to the end of 1572.
+Gresham also acted, for Queen Elizabeth, as gaoler to Lady Mary Grey (sister of Lady Jane Grey), who, as a punishment for marrying Thomas Keyes the sergeant-porter, was imprisoned both in his Bishopsgate house as well as his other home, Osterley Park, from June 1569 to the end of 1572.

 Founding of the Royal Exchange

 In 1565 Gresham made a proposal to the City of London's Court of Aldermen to build, at his own expense, a bourse or exchange - what became the Royal Exchange, modelled on the Antwerp bourse - on condition that the Corporation provided for this purpose a suitable location.
-In this proposal he seems to have had a good eye for his self-interest as well as for the general good of the City's merchants, for by a yearly rental of £700 obtained for the shops in the upper part of the building he received more than sufficient return for his trouble and expense.
+In this proposal he seems to have had a good eye for his self-interest as well as for the general good of the city's merchants, for by a yearly rental of obtained for the shops in the upper part of the building he received more than sufficient return for his trouble and expense.

 The foundation of the Royal Exchange is the background of Thomas Heywood's play: If You Know Not Me, You Know Nobody part 2, in which a Lord extols the quality of the building when asked if he has ever seen "a goodlier frame":

 Not in my life; yet I have been in Venice...
 In the Rialto there, called Saint Mark's; 'tis but a bauble, if compared to this.
 The nearest, that which most resembles this, is the great Burse in Antwerp, yet no comparable either in height or wideness, the fair cellarage, or goodly shops above.
 Oh my Lord Mayor, this Gresham hath much graced your City of London; his fame will long outlive him.

 Marriage and progeny

-In 1544 he married Anne Ferneley, daughter of William Ferneley and Agnes (nee Daundy).
+In 1544 he married Anne Ferneley, daughter of William Ferneley and Agnes (née Daundy).
 Anne was the widow of Sir William Read, a London merchant, with whom she had two sons.
 By his wife, Gresham, had an only son, Richard, who predeceased both his parents.
 Gresham also had an illegitimate daughter (also called Anne) who was probably born in the Low Countries.